£95 in free bets for the Cheltenham Festival from Betfair & Paddy Power

 How to spend your Cheltenham free bets

-After registering with both bookmakers, you will have almost £100 in free bets to use.
-Spread your interest across multiple races to increase your enjoyment of the festival.
-Now you’ve claimed your free bets for Cheltenham, you’re ready to place your bets.
-If you’re not sure who to back you can find the latest Cheltenham tips from our team of experts right here at Racing Post.
+If you’re not sure who to back with your £95 in free bets you can find the latest Cheltenham tips from our team of experts right here at Racing Post.
+There’s no need to use them all on one horse, you can spread them across multiple races to maximise your enjoyment.

+If you want to a tip for Wednesday of the festival why not back Edwardstone in the Champion Chase at 3.30.
+Arkle winners have a great record the following season in the Champion Chase and the Alan King-trained runner has looked top notch this season.
+Failing to catch Editeur Du Gite, who opposes, last time out, there’s a hope that the change in course will see a different result.

 For more Cheltenham betting offers and free bets for new and existing customers, be sure to check what’s on offer with other leading bookmakers in the UK and Ireland: